-Permission is any combination of the letters \mathbf{r} (read), \mathbf{w} (write), \mathbf{x} (execute), \mathbf{X} (set execute only if file is a directory or some other execute bit is set), \mathbf{s} (set owner or group id) and \mathbf{t} (save text - sticky).
-Letters \mathbf{u} , \mathbf{g} , or \mathbf{o} indicate that permission is to be taken from the current mode.
+Permission is any combination of the letters r (read), w (write), x (execute), X (set execute only if file is a directory or some other execute bit is set), s (set owner or group id) and t (save text - sticky).
+Letters u, g, or o indicate that permission is to be taken from the current mode.
 Omitting permission is only useful with = to take away all permissions.

-When the $-\mathbf{R}$ option is given, chmod recursively descends its directory arguments setting the mode for each file as described above.
+- -f Forces chmod not to complain if it fails to change the mode on a file. - -R Makes chmod recursively descend its directory arguments setting the mode for each file as described above.
 When symbolic links are encountered, their mode is not changed and they are not traversed.